landaudiogo/cc-assignment-2023/README.md

 #### Stabilization Started Event

 This event signals the time at which the experiment's physical space's temperature started being controlled.
-After this event has been published to the topic, `Sensor Temperature Measured` Event events will follow.
-For this reason, it is also the moment your microservice has to start monitoring the temperature values for an experiment.
+After this event has been published to the topic, “Sensor Temperature Measured” events will follow.
+For this reason, it is also the moment your microservice has to start monitoring the experiment’s temperature values.

 **The temperature values throughout the stabilization phase do not have to be stored for historic querying**.
-However, because the researcher has to be notified when the temperature has reached the range indicated in the configuration event, the temperature has to be monitored by your microservice.
+However, the experiment’s temperature must be monitored since the researcher has to be notified when the temperature has reached the range indicated in the configuration event.

 An example payload for this event:
 ```json